Trickshotblaster/Trickshotblaster/README.md

 (aka brogrammer)
 <br>

-- 👀 I’m interested in lots of things, but mostly programming, artificial intelligence, and 3d art, as well as game design
+- 👀 I’m interested in lots of things, but mostly programming, artificial intelligence in pytorch, and 3d art, as well as game design
 - 🌱 I’m currently learning more about making websites with html/css and JavaScript, and also more about neural network backpropagation in pytorch.
 I highly recommend Andrej Karpathy's Zero to Hero series on neural nets!

 [![Trickshotblaster's GitHub stats](https://github-readme-stats.vercel.app/api?username=Trickshotblaster&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)